If My Boyfriend Spends the Night Will it Effect My Divorce Proceedings?

 The risk of a criminal record is problematic as well.
 A criminal conviction has an impact on your earning potential, your ability to adequately care for your children and a judge’s perception of you.
 During a separation period, you need to conduct yourself in a manner that a judge would not find offensive given that there is a possibility that a judge will make decisions regarding your future.

 Post Separation Support and Alimony

-Sex after separation poses a problem for a dependant spouse seeking alimony.
+Sex after separation poses a problem for a dependent spouse seeking alimony.
 Marital misconduct factors into alimony claims in North Carolina.
-A dependant spouse who would otherwise receive alimony is barred from alimony if he/she has had an affair while the parties lived together.
-While sex during separation does not bar a dependant spouse from receiving alimony, a judge can consider it as corroborating evidence that the dependant spouse had an affair prior to the date of separation.
+A dependent spouse who would otherwise receive alimony is barred from alimony if he/she has had an affair while the parties lived together.
+While sex during separation does not bar a dependent spouse from receiving alimony, a judge can consider it as corroborating evidence that the dependent spouse had an affair prior to the date of separation.

 Alienation of Affection/Criminal Conversation

 North Carolina is one of only seven states to allow a person to sue their spouse’s paramour for Alienation of Affection.
 Simply put, the person filing suit has to prove that a third person caused his/her spouse to lose affection for them.
 While the person bringing the suit does not have to prove sex, the courts have said that sex prior to the date of separation is relevant to the claim.